urasdemir/urasdemir.github.io/teaching.md

 I served as a teaching assistant for ten quarters at UC Irvine, assisting with the following courses:

-- Statistics and Probability Sequence (taught three times)
+- Statistics and Probability in Social Sciences (I, II, III)
 - Computer-Based Research in Social Sciences
 - Political Science Research Design
 - Introduction to International Relations